adoboscan21/Memory-Tools/README.md

 # Memory Tools

 Memory Tools is a high-performance, sharded in-memory key-value store with support for collections and persistent storage.
-It offers a secure TLS-encrypted TCP interface and a convenient HTTP API.
+It offers a secure TLS-encrypted TCP interface.

 ---